bitcoin-dot-org/developer.bitcoin.org/devguide/payment_processing.rst

 Charlie’s wallet sees the PaymentACK and tells Charlie that the payment has been sent.
 The PaymentACK doesn’t mean that Bob has verified Charlie’s payment—see the Verifying Payment subsection below—but it does mean that Charlie can go do something else while the transaction gets confirmed.
 After Bob’s server verifies from the block chain that Charlie’s transaction has been suitably confirmed, it authorizes shipping Charlie’s order.

-In the case of a dispute, Charlie can generate a cryptographically proven :ref:`receipt <term-receipt>` out of the various signed or otherwise-proven information.
+In the case of a dispute, Charlie can generate a cryptographically proven :term:`receipt <Receipt>` out of the various signed or otherwise-proven information.

--  The :ref:`PaymentDetails <term-paymentdetails>` message signed by Bob’s webserver proves Charlie received an invoice to pay a specified pubkey script for a specified number of satoshis for goods specified in the memo field.
+-  The :term:`PaymentDetails <PaymentDetails>` message signed by Bob’s webserver proves Charlie received an invoice to pay a specified pubkey script for a specified number of satoshis for goods specified in the memo field.

 -  The Bitcoin block chain can prove that the pubkey script specified by Bob was paid the specified number of satoshis.